About & FAQ

 Are you making money from this?

-No, this is not a branded or sponsored product: TaxGPT is a completely free service.
-I built it, I am paying to host it, and I don’t make any money back in any way.
+No, this is not a sponsored product: TaxGPT is a completely free service.

 I am actually losing tons of money — someone who is good at the economy please help me budget this.